 NFS is a popular choice for many users because it is easy to set up and use.
 However, NFS can be less reliable than other protocols, and it may not work well with some applications.

 SMB/CIFS is another common protocol, and it is often used with Windows systems.
 SMB/CIFS is generally more reliable than NFS, but it can be more difficult to set up.

 iSCSI is a less common protocol, but it can offer some advantages over NFS and SMB/CIFS. iSCSI is typically more reliable than both NFS and SMB/CIFS, and it can be easier to set up in some cases.

-Cloud NAS can have an unlimited number of users.
+NAS can have an unlimited number of users.
 There are no set user limits.
-Cloud NAS is designed to be scalable by adding more local storage, memory and compute and easily accommodate a high number of users.
-Cloud NAS can also be used as a storage repository for a virtual private server (VPS) or cloud server, providing storage scalability and flexibility for these environments as well.
-Whether you are looking for a personal Cloud NAS solution or need to provide storage for your business, Cloud NAS has the capacity and features your need.
-So, if you're looking for an affordable, easy-to-use Cloud NAS solution, Cloud NAS is the right choice for you.
+NAS is designed to be scalable by adding more local storage, memory and compute and easily accommodate a high number of users.
+NAS can also be used as a storage repository for a virtual private server (VPS) or cloud server, providing storage scalability and flexibility for these environments as well.
+Whether you are looking for a personal NAS solution or need to provide storage for your business, NAS has the capacity and features your need.
+So, if you’re looking for an affordable, easy-to-use NAS solution, NAS is the right choice for you.

 What are the use cases for Cloud NAS?

-Below are some of the use cases for using Cloud NAS.
+Below are some of the use cases for using Cloud.

 - Unlimited File Storage

 - Edge Storage Reduction

 - Data Management Across Clouds